Forms and levels of material reception conditions

 Material or financial aid?

 Since the adoption of the Reception Act, the system of reception conditions for asylum seekers has shifted completely from financial assistance to purely material assistance.
 This includes accommodation, food, clothing, medical, social and psychological help, access to interpretation services and legal representation, access to training, a voluntary return programme, and a small daily allowance (so-called pocket money).
 Nevertheless, as discussed below, the help can be partially delivered in cash, as is the case in the Local Reception Initiatives (LRI).
-The Federal Agency coordinates the whole reception structure for the Reception of Asylum Seekers, Fedasil.
+The Federal Agency for the Reception of Asylum Seekers (Fedasil) coordinates the whole reception structure.
 Fedasil regularly issues internal instructions on implementing specific rights provided for in the Reception Act, as referred to throughout this report.

 Only in exceptional cases the social welfare services provided by the PCSW deliver financial aid to asylum seekers.[1]
 For example, this could be the case when the asylum seeker wants to live with their partner who already has a legal stay in Belgium.
 However, this is only exceptional and can only be the case after the explicit permission of Fedasil.
 To obtain this permission, the asylum seeker should ask for an abrogation of the designated reception place (“Code 207”).[2]

 In the context of the reception crisis, destitute applicants for international protection start appeal procedures at Labour Courts based on the violation of the right to reception.
 In some cases, destitute applicants have asked the Labour Court to suspend this code 207.
 In several judgements, the Court condemned Fedasil and forced them in first instance to provide a reception place.
 If the reception place is not provided, the Court orders the suspension of the code 207 in second instance.
 With this suspension, the destitute applicant can go to the PCSW and apply for financial aid.
-In practice, it still remains difficult for someone with a suspended code 207 to obtain this financial aid as most PCSW’s require a fixed residency.
+Some Labour courts have recently ruled establishing they do not have competence over the suspension of the code 207, but that in the situation where Fedasil does not assume its responsibility of providing material aid (which is systematically the case in the context of the reception crisis), the PCSW cannot refuse to grant financial aid.[3]

 Collective or individual?